Breakers and Fuses Services

 Breakers and fuses serve as protection for your electrical system when the flow of electricity reaches unsafe levels.
 They are designed to trip or turn off as soon as they detect too much current passing through as a result of overloading or power surges.
-Homes and businesses across the Atlanta Metro area are equipped with breakers and fuses to prevent electrical problems, and Kalahari Electrical Services has the skill and expertise to tackle any job related to these essential electrical components.
+Homes and businesses across the Atlanta Metro area are equipped with breakers and fuses to prevent electrical problems, and Kalahari Electrical Services has the skill and expertise to tackle any job, large or small, related to these essential electrical components.

 Choosing between Circuit Breakers & Fuses